echoedinvoker/python/day1/9-string-mani-code-int/memo.md

 ![Alt IndentationError](pic/07.jpg)

+- In python, special attention must be paid to whether there are unnecessary indentations at the start of each instruction line.

 - When we encounter an error, we will directly throw the error message in the console into google and usually find the answer in stack overflow.
 - It is best to be familiar with and even remember what each error message means.